aholachek/redux-usage-report/README.md

 ```
 Then remove the object tracking code from the test use the new, smaller stub data file for the test.

-By default, `trackObjectUse` keeps the accessedProperties object as close as possible to the original state of the tracked object.
-If you'd like the accessedProperties to update as the tracked object is updated you can pass in an option:
+By default, `trackObjectUse` keeps the `accessedProperties` object as close as possible to the original state of the `trackedObject`.
+If you'd like `accessedProperties` to update as the `trackedObject` is updated you can pass in an option:

 ```
 const { trackedObject, accessedProperties } = trackObjectUse(obj, { keepOriginalValues : false})